nwutils/nw-vue-devtools-beta-prebuilt/README.md

-# nw-vue-devtools-prebuilt
+# nw-vue-devtools-beta-prebuilt
-Install prebuilt Vue DevTools extension to use in a NW.js application
+Install prebuilt Vue DevTools-Beta extension to use in a NW.js application

 ## Instructions